 Comprehension is the reason for reading.
 If readers can read the words but do not understand or connect to what they are reading, they are not really reading.
 Good readers are both purposeful and active, and have the skills to absorb what they read, analyze it, make sense of it, and make it their own.

 Strong readers think actively as they read.
-They use their experiences and knowledge of the world, vocabulary, language structure, and reading strategies to make sense of the text and know how to get the most out of it.
+They use their experiences and knowledge of the world, morphology, vocabulary, language structure, and reading strategies to make sense of the text and know how to get the most out of it.
+They think about the text structure as they read.
 They know when they have problems with understanding and what thinking strategies to use to resolve these problems when they pop up.
+These elements enable a skilled reader to create a mental model of the text as they read.

 Teachers can play a critical role in helping students develop their comprehension skills.
 Reading research has shown that comprehension instruction can help students do a better job of understanding and remembering what they read.
 Good instruction can also help students communicate with others, verbally and in writing, about what they’ve read.